Buenos Aires Eco-Park: Animals and exhibits

-The grassy areas of the park are full of native birds and rodents, which came to the zoo for the food thrown to the animals by visitor.
+The grassy areas of the park are full of native birds and rodents, which came to the zoo for the food thrown to the animals by visitors.
 Nutria, rabbits, and peacock roam the park's grounds freely.
 A variety of monkeys and small mammals inhabited the zoo.
 Although some were in cages, others are located on the islands in the zoo's many ponds, or roam free.

 At the Farm of the Zoo (La Granja Del Zoo), visitors used to pet and feed ponies, donkeys, sheep, and goats.
 This part of the zoo was also home to turkeys, chickens, roosters, pigs, rabbits, cows, and horses.

 At the Aquarium, visitors could see many penguins, as well as fresh water fish including piranha and sea dwellers such as striped bream, grouper, black sea bass, sea catfish, and many tropical fish.
 The aquarium also had a seal and sea lion encounter.

 The Reptile house was home to most of the zoo's reptiles.

 The Tropical Rainforest did not house many animals.
 It was a two-story building displaying tropical plant life and contained an indoor waterfall.
 A large iguana was kept on the grounds outside the exit from this exhibit.

 Big cats at the zoo included white tigers, pumas, cheetahs, jaguars, and lions.
 The lions were housed in a castle complex with its own moat.
 Four white tiger cubs, two males and two females, recently born (January 14, 2013) from Cleo a Bengal white tiger, were on display at the zoo for the public to visit until the zoo's closure.

 Other animals at the zoo included red panda, camels, llamas, giraffes, bison, hippos, and elephants.
 Camels were exhibited amidst Moroccan-style architecture.
 The flamingoes were in a lake near the entrance near Byzantine "ruins" and kangaroos were surrounded by aboriginal paintings.
 The elephant house was built to look like the ruins of an Indian temple.